Finger Pick Materials

 Covers a whole range of materials.
 Includes names and labels such as ABS, Acetate, Cellulose, and Nylon.
 These are man made materials.
 Be aware: Plastic nails are often shipped with a small amount of lubricant on them.
 You’ll want to wash the nails in a warm soap and water before using them.

 A man-made material famous for being incredibly workable thanks to a glass transition temperature just a bit warmer than boiling water.
-Think of glass transition temperature as where
+Think of glass transition temperature as where a plastic becomes workable, but hasn’t fully melted.

 Acetate and/or cellulose